1893 to present day

 Several national golfing events have been drawn to Royal Norwich, including the Martini International Tournament (1971), the Girls' Home Internationals (1972) and the Ladies British Open Amateur Stroke-Play Championship (1981).

-The new course has been totally redeveloped by one of the leaders in golf course design - European Golf Design - and will open in the summer of 2019.
+Our new course has been totally redeveloped by one of the leaders in golf course design - European Golf Design.

-Heralding a new era for golfing in Norfolk, our new course will, unquestionably, offer the most impressive course and facilities in the region, rivalling not just some of the greatest golf courses in the UK, but also the world.
+Heralding a new era for golfing in Norfolk it unquestionably offers the most impressive course and facilities in the region, rivalling not just some of the greatest golf courses in the UK, but also the world.